 Is the future not just cross-platform measurement but cross-media measurement?

-The emphasis in Lisbon will be on actionable insights from engaging data experts and users around the world.
+The emphasis in Lisbon was on actionable insights from engaging data experts and users around the world.
 Our goal is to inspire delegates with new thinking and approaches, with insights you can take back to your own businesses and effect real change.